viniciuspjardim/color-beans/README.md

 including but not limited to compiled object code, generated documentation, and conversions to other media types.

-Work: all the files of this project, including all assets, in source or Object Form.
+Work: all the files of this project, including all assets, sources or Object Form.

 Please use this Work for personal or learning purpose only.
 Do not sell,